 Understanding our Wariness of Wasted Time

-All the networking we have to do, all that time getting to know people, all that time preparing to ask and all those meetings in which we have to ask…that generating referrals just takes So.
+What we seem to believe is that all the networking we have to do, all that time getting to know people, all that time preparing to ask and all those meetings in which we have to ask…that generating referrals just takes So.
 Much.
 Time.

 If we only believe that our referral generation is in direct proportion to the size of our network, then of course it makes sense that we would assume we need a lot of time to grow our network (like attending networking events, 1-on-1 coffee/lunch meetings and marketing events).

-But our general network doesn’t refer us…people we know well within our network are the only ones who refer us.
+But our general network doesn’t refer us…people we know well within our network are the ones who refer us.

-People we have a relationship with, people who trust us – these are the people who refer us.
+People we have a relationship with, people who trust us – those are the people who refer us.
 The size of our network doesn’t impact the number of referrals received.
 In fact, the metric that dictates the number of referrals received is the strength of our relationships with a key group of referral sources.

 Why We Think Referral Are A Time Suck

 Remember as we learned with the other myths…most of the time we believe what we believe because of an “expert” or training.
 (Really, my referral training is no different.
 I just teach the opposite of all of these myths.)
 We believe referrals are a time suck because of how we have been taught, what we have read, or what we have experienced ourselves.